Video Asset Manager logo

 Then wait a bit for the app to upload the video, and for Google’s Gemini to send back a response.

 The video analysis is usually a one-time process, as you will analyze the videos now and use them later on for B-roll suggestions when you work on creating the storyboard inside Video Director.
+This is automatic b-roll logging in action.
+Analyze once, then search and find clips whenever you need them.

 Side note about the video analysis files: Each analysis is saved in plain text format on your machine.